jacopok/mlgw_bns/README.md

 - apply a PCA to reduce the dimensionality to a few tens of real numbers
 - train a neural network on the relation between the waveform parameters and the PCA components

+After this, the model can reconstruct a waveform within its parameter space, resampled at arbitrary points in frequency space.

-In several of these steps data-driven optimizations are performed:
+In several of the training steps data-driven optimizations are performed:

 - the points at which the waveforms are downsampled are not uniformly chosen: instead, a greedy downsampling algorithm determines them
-- the PCA is trained on a separate downsampled dataset, which is then thrown out
-- the hyperparameters for the neural network are optimized according to both the time taken for the training and the estimated reconstruction error
+- the hyperparameters for the neural network are optimized, according to both the time taken for the training and the estimated reconstruction error, also varying the number of training waveforms available.